phpinternalsbook/PHP-Internals-Book/README.md

 The following "coding style" applies to the written text, not to the included code.

  * The maximum line-width for text is 120 characters.
-C code may overflow this limit in some cases (because PHP code has no strict line limits).
-We should try though to not make code lines overly long.
+ * The maximum line-width for code is 98 characters.
+Including the four space indentation this would be a limit of 102 characters.
+ * Indentation uses four spaces.
  * Lines should not have trailing whitespace.
  * Punctuation like `?`, `!` or `:` should directly follow after the word (e.g. `foo:` rather than `foo :`).